Argent77/A7-NoEENPCs/A7NoEENPCs/readme/readme.txt

     - Neera's Gem Bag can be purchased in the Friendly Arm Inn.
     - Adoy's Belt is available in the Feldepost's Inn of Beregost.
     BG2:EE:
-    - The Robe of Invocation has been added to Ribald Barterman's store.
+    - Adoy's Belt and the Robe of Invocation have been added to Ribald Barterman's store.
     - A Thayan Circlet is now in possession of Rayic Gethras, the Cowled Wizard you have to kill in the course of the Mae'Var quest.
     - The hammer "The Brick +2" and the Tunic of Blindeye can be purchased from a merchant in Trademeet.
-    - The Shield of Fyrus Khal +2 is now available in Ribald Barterman's special store which is available after returning from the Underdark.
+    - The Shield of Fyrus Khal +2 has been added to Ribald Barterman's special store which is available after returning from the Underdark.
     - Perter, the fletcher on Waukeen's Promenade, can sell you the Wild Sling +1.
     - The Wand of Whips can be found on the body of the enthralled mage in the hidden Mindflayer lair in the sewers under the Temple District.